 About the Artist

 I am a contemporary artist from Louisiana, now residing in Greenville, SC.
-I received a BA in Studio Art and Psychology from Louisiana Tech University in Ruston, LA and have participated in over 15 art shows throughout Louisiana and the Northeast.
+I received a BA in Studio Art and Psychology from Louisiana Tech University in Ruston, LA and have participated in shows throughout Louisiana and the Northeast.
 Since college, I have helped manage and teach painting classes at an art studio, and I have worked in the school system as an art instructor.
 I currently work out of my own studio in downtown Greenville.
-My work is comprised of oil paintings on wooden panels, as well as woven textile pieces.
+My work is comprised of acrylic and oil paintings on wooden panels, as well as woven textile pieces.
 My work is distinguished by pastel hues and the over emphasizing of understated details.

 Being made from dirt, I can't help but be drawn to the great outdoors for inspiration.
 My work explores the beauty of nature that is all around us, light, colors, textures, and patterns.